 Defining Your Core Values

-The process of defining your your brand values is not a one time task.
+The process of defining your brand values is not a one time task.
 It is an exercise that needs to be revisited over time to ensure that your values remain aligned with the true essence of who you are and what your business represents.
 Your values must be true to who you are, to your brand, and to what is important to you.
-They can not be based on what other people think or what you think they should be.
+They cannot be based on what other people think or what you think they should be.

 For freelancers — where you are your business — your personal values and brand values may be almost identical.
 As you personally evolve, your brand will also evolve, and you may find that the values you hold most important now aren’t the same as those that were most important to you even a year ago.

 Four Ways To Define Your Values

 If you’re not sure where to start when it comes to defining your core values, here are four exercises you can use to brainstorm potential core values:

 - The Eulogy: Begin by writing down everything you want people to say about you in the eulogy at your funeral.
 When you’re done, look for repeating patterns or central themes.
 The values that you see show up consistently in the exercise should be used as a guide in determining your top core values.

 - Narrow Down A List: Begin by circling all of the values that you feel are important.
-In this first step you will more than likely have selected a large list of values.
+In the first, step you will more than likely have selected a large list of values.
 Then narrow them down to your top ten values, then your top five values.